CrossRef/event-data-user-guide/event-data-manual.md

 ## Message Action

-Most of the time an Event can be read as "this relation was created or observed".
+Most of the time an Event can be read as 'this relation was created or observed'.
 An Event records the relationship that came into being at a given point in time.

 Sometimes these relationships come and go.
 For example, in Wikipedia, an edit can result in the removal of a reference from an article.
 In fact, we often see a history of references being added and removed as the result of a series of edits and sometimes reversions to previous versions.